MartinIsProgramming/MartinIsProgramming/README.md

 👨‍🔧 Some of the technologies that I am using are:
 - React --> CRA/Next.js
-- JavaScript / TypeScript
-- HTML
+- JavaScript/TypeScript
 - React router
-- CSS -> Styled Components, SCSS
+- CSS -> Styled Components/SASS
 - React Query
 - Redux

-- ⚡ Fun fact: I am a React activist! 😆
+⚡ Fun fact: I am a React activist! 😆